 In 1953 Kaiser bought the Willys-Overland company, the producer of Jeep utility vehicles, and merged the Kaiser and Willys operations.
 By 1956 the company had stopped building Kaiser automobiles and was only building Jeep utility vehicles.
 The company changed its name to Kaiser-Jeep in 1963.

 By 1969, Kaiser Industries decided to leave the automobile business, which was sold to American Motors in 1970.
 Included in the sale was the General Products Division, which Kaiser had purchased from Studebaker in 1964.
 AMC renamed the division AM General, which remains an independent company and government and military contractor.
 AM General sold the rights to the Hummer name to General Motors in 1999 but continues to build the vehicles for GM.

 American Motors Corporation manufactured Jeep vehicles until AMC was purchased by Chrysler in 1987.
 Chrysler wanted the Jeep vehicle line because of the rising popularity of utility vehicles.
-In 1998 Chrysler Motors, and Diamler-Benz merged to form Diamler Chrysler Corporation.
-The Jeep brand was one of the reasons that Diamler was interested in Chrysler.

 What happened to Kaiser?
 If you are driving a Jeep or a Hummer, in reality you are driving a Kaiser.
 Even though the Kaiser name is no longer used on vehicles, the legacy of Henry J. Kaiser lives on.